Some examples of people quickly accomplishing ambitious things together.

 - Shenzhen.
 In one year, between 1998 and 1999, Shenzhen added 1 million residents (a 22% increase), growing from 4.4 million to 5.4 million people.
 Source: PopulationStat.

 San Francisco proposed a new bus lane on Van Ness in 2001.
-Its opening was recently delayed to 2020.
+It opened in 2022, yielding a project duration of around 7,600 days.
 “The project has been delayed due to an increase of wet weather since the project started,” said Paul Rose, a San Francisco Municipal Transportation Agency spokesperson.
-The project will cost $189 million, i.e. $60,000 per meter.
-The Alaska Highway, mentioned above, constructed across remote tundra, cost $793 per meter (in 2019 dollars).
+The project cost $346 million, i.e. $110,000 per meter.
+The Alaska Highway, mentioned above, constructed across remote tundra, cost $793 per meter in 2019 dollars.